-Consolidated other income for fiscal year 2022 was \$0.5 million compared to \$3.4 million from fiscal year 2021.
-The decrease in other income was primarily due to (i) a gain recognized on the sale of our investment in a debt security in fiscal year 2021, (ii) an increase in foreign exchanges losses and (iii) a decrease in interest income.
+Consolidated other income for fiscal year 2023 was \$1.2 million compared to \$0.5 million from fiscal year 2022.
+The increase in other income was primarily due to a increase in net foreign currency transaction gains.
+The increase was partially offset by a decrease in interest income attributable to lower note receivable balances between periods.